MykalMachon/MykalMachon/README.md

 I'm a web developer / founder at [@TinyboxSoftware](https://tinybox.dev),

 I'm working with a number of local businesses in the BC's Fraser Valley on projects including e-commerce stores, marketing websites, and custom apps.

-Whenever I develop something that I use on a few projects, I tend to open-source it here! (for example preact-starter and deadsimple-shopify)
+Whenever I develop something that I use across a number of projects, *I tend to open-source it here!* (for example [preact-habitat-starter](https://github.com/MykalMachon/preact-habitat-starter) and [deadsimple-shopify-starter](https://github.com/MykalMachon/deadsimple-shopify-starter))

 ### Dev Specializations